Quantum Information Dimension and Geometric Entropy: Examples

 \section{Examples}

-This concludes our technical development of the geometric tools for quantum mechanics.
-The next four sub-sections show how to compute with them in several concrete physical cases, using a combination of analytical and numerical techniques.
-This first addresses a quantum system in contact with a finite environment.
-The second, an electron in two-dimensions.
-The third, chaotic dynamics and quantum fractals, including the Baker's and Standard maps.
-And, finally, we explore the thermodynamic limit.
+This concludes our technical development of the quantum information dimension and geometric entropy.
+The next four subsections show how to compute them in several concrete physical cases, using a combination of analytical and numerical techniques: \begin{itemize} \item A quantum system in contact with a finite environment; \item An electron in a two-dimensional box; \item Chaotic quantum dynamics and quantum fractals: Baker's and Standard maps; and \item The thermodynamic limit. \end{itemize} Before moving to the actual analysis, to appropriately picture the quantum state space Fig. \ref{fig:QSP} gives a visual aid---the representation of the full quantum state space of a qutrit, i.e., $D=3$.